prezet/prezet-web/storage/prezet/content/customize/frontmatter.md

 Prezet uses the [laravel-validated-dto](https://wendell-adriel.gitbook.io/laravel-validated-dto) package to ensure the fields in your YAML front matter are strictly typed.

-## Customizing the FrontmatterData Class

-If you want to add new metadata fields—like `reading_time`, `difficulty_level`, or any other custom property—you can do so by following these steps:
+## Adding Custom Fields

-### 1. Create a New Class
+### 1. Create a Custom Class

-Create a class in your application that extends `FrontmatterData`.
-For example: `app/Data/CustomFrontmatterData.php`:
+In `app/Data/CustomFrontmatterData.php`, you might add a `legacy` field to identify older docs you’d like to handle differently:

 ```php
 <?php